Joshua ben Levi: Biography

 Joshua devoted much of his time to furthering the public welfare.
 His wealth, and his alliance to the patriarchal family through the marriage of his son Joseph, must have added to his authority.
 He was recognized as a representative of the Land of Israel Jewry, for he was found in company with his friend Rabbi Hanina interceding on behalf of his people before the proconsul in Caesarea, who accorded Joshua and his colleague much honor and respect.
+On another occasion, when Lod was besieged because a political fugitive had found refuge there, Joshua saved the city and its inhabitants by surrendering the refugee.
+Ula bar Koshev, wanted by the Roman authorities, hid in Lod.
+The authorities besieged the city and threatened to destroy it if Ula Bar Koshev was not extradited.
+Ribal persuaded him to turn himself in.
+Although Ribal acted following the halakha on this issue, he was punished by no longer meriting the revelation of Elijah.
+After fasting several times, Eliyahu appeared to him again and said: "And to traditions shall I be revealed?"]

-On another occasion, when the city of Lod was besieged because a political fugitive had found refuge there, Joshua saved the city and its inhabitants by surrendering the refugee.
-He also made a journey to Rome, but his mission is not known.
-Although Rabbi Joshua was connected through family ties with the patriarchal house, and always manifested his high esteem for its members, it is largely due to him that the friendship between the southern schools and the patriarchal house diminished.
-Joshua was the first to ordain fully his own pupils in all cases where ordination was requisite, thus assuming a power that hitherto had lain in the hands of the head of the Sanhedrin alone.
+Joshua also journeyed to Rome, but his mission is unknown.
+Although Rabbi Joshua was connected through family ties with the patriarchal house, and always manifested his high esteem for its members, it is mainly due to him that the friendship between the southern schools and the patriarchal house diminished.
+Joshua was the first to ordain his pupils in all cases where ordination was requisite, thus assuming a power that hitherto had lain in the hands of the head of the Sanhedrin alone.

 His son and student Joseph, also a notable amora, married the daughter of Judah haNasi.

 In legend

-Rabbi Joshua ben Levi was a favorite hero in legend.
-He was often made to be the companion of Elijah in the latter's wanderings on earth.
+Joshua ben Levi was a favorite hero in legend.
+He was often made to be Elijah's companion in the latter's wanderings on earth.
 See, for example, The Messiah at the Gates of Rome.
 He also had legendary dealings with the Angel of Death.
-While yet alive, he was permitted to visit paradise and the nether world, and he sent a description of what he saw there to Rabban Gamaliel through the submissive Angel of Death.
+While yet alive, he was permitted to visit paradise and the netherworld and he sent a description of what he saw there to Rabban Gamaliel through the submissive Angel of Death.
 Many of the legends relating to Joshua have been collected in separate small works entitled "Ma'aseh deRabbi Yehoshua ben Levi" and "Massekhet Gan Eden veGehinnom."

 Gravesite

-The site of his grave is not known, but Mitch Pilcer of Tzipori claims to have found Rabbi Joshua ben Levi's gravesite while doing construction on his property in Tzipori.
+The site of his grave is unknown, but Mitch Pilcer of Tzipori claims to have found Rabbi Joshua ben Levi's gravesite while constructing his property there.
 The grave may be that of another man by the same name.

 Teachings

-In the field of legal interpretation, Joshua was of considerable importance, his decisions being generally declared valid even when disputed by his contemporaries Rabbi Johanan and Resh Lakish.
+Joshua was of considerable importance in legal interpretation, his decisions being generally declared valid even when disputed by his contemporaries Rabbi Johanan and Resh Lakish.
 He was lenient, especially in cases where cleanliness and the preservation of health were involved.
 Joshua devoted himself to the elucidation of the Mishnah.
-And his own legal interpretations resemble in their form and brevity the writings of the Tannaim in the Mishnah.
+His legal interpretations resemble in their form and brevity the writings of the Tannaim in the Mishnah.